eclipse-edc/docs/docs/developer/decision-records/2023-09-06-identity-trust/README.md

 relying on a centralized OAuth 2 Authorization Server is sufficient.
 However, there are a class of uses-cases which require a decentralized approach to exchanging identity and claims data.
 For example, operational continuity requirements may determine that a centralized Authentication Server poses too great a risk of service disruption.
-Or, privacy rules may dictate that claims verification must be done without requiring both the verifier and verified being known to a third-party identity provider.
+Or, privacy rules may dictate that claims verification must be done without requiring both the verifying and verified party being known to a third-party identity provider.

 The decentralized identity and trust system will enable dataspace participants to securely communicate and validate